Apple Disk II ReAnalog Card and Motor Control Board

 Disclaimer

 This kit involves modification of your original Disk ][ drive.
-The process is fully reversible, although to restore your Disk ][ to its original configuration will require a soldering iron.
+The process is fully reversible, although restoring your Disk ][ to its original configuration will require a soldering iron.
 CT6502 and Karl ‘KKR75’ Asseily are not responsible for any damage to your Disk ][ drive, your floppy disks, or your Apple II computer or Applesauce unit from the installation or use of the ReAnalog Card and Motor Control Board.